 Rdex is now available for Android devices.
 If you use Rdex in conjunction with a cloud storage service such as Dropbox you can maintain synchronization between Rdex for Windows and Android.

 To open a file from within Rdex, press the menu button and select "Open File."
 Navigate the folders in the memory card until you find the Rdex file you transferred.
 Select a file by touching it.
-Alternatively, you can open an Rdex file using a file browser such as Astro.
+Alternatively, you can open an Rdex file using a file browser such as Astro (though you may need to use the submenu "open as text file").
 Rdex also has a menu option to open recently used files.
 Rdex will attempt to load the most recently used file when it starts up.

 To prevent any accidental changes to the database you can select "Read Only Mode" in Menu/Preferences.
 The edit menu is disabled in Read Only Mode.